 The UK’s education community has faced new and tragic challenges during the coronavirus lockdown, not least keeping schools open for vulnerable children and children of key workers, delivering food parcels to desperate families whilst also scrambling to deliver online learning to pupils at home.

-As we now consider how to emerge from lockdown, we must also recognise that the emotional and psychological toll on school staff, pupils and families may take years to fully understand.
+As we emerge from the pandemic into the new normal, we must also recognise that the emotional and psychological toll on school staff, pupils and families may take years to fully understand.
 For starters, issues will include:

 The fall-out from complete reductions in social contact and movement.
-Many teachers and young people we have spoken to over the past few weeks have expressed anxiety about re-entering the busy, time-pressured, crowded working week of school.
+Many teachers and young people we have spoken to have expressed anxiety about re-entering the busy, time-pressured, crowded working week of school.
 Multiple interactions, whilst invigorating, may for some also cause sensory overload, leading potentially to both emotional and physical fatigue.

 Trauma.
 Many have experienced trauma through working with, or witnessing, harmful incidents on a personal or much broader scale: illness; death; domestic abuse; poverty; the breakdown of relationships.
 Together with a very real fear about the future, heightened by catastrophic scenarios played out in the media, our schools will be dealing with the impact of short and long term trauma on the whole school community.

 Uncertainty.
 There is no end in sight to uncertainty about the future.
-How will lockdown be lifted?
 Will there be jobs and income?
 Who will get ill?
-Will exams run next year?
-What if pupils miss months of school?
 Will teacher workloads increase?
 What will the world look like next month, next year, next decade?
 We must expect that levels of anxiety and worry will rise for both staff and pupils.

 It has never been so important to provide wellbeing programmes for both staff and students.
-In the immediate post-lockdown period, it is this that will provide the scaffolding upon which everything else rests.
+It is this that will provide the scaffolding upon which everything else rests.

 At Mindfulness in Schools Project, we deliver information and training to build wellbeing and resilience in schools.
 At its most basic level, mindfulness helps train your attention to be more aware of what is actually happening, rather than worrying about what has happened or might happen, providing techniques to ground yourself when things begin to spiral out of control.